Last Updated on 17 January 2026 by Cycloscope

 Ziyang Old Street

 It’s amazing to see the variety of architectural styles present in Zhejiang!
-This pretty long street is a good example, most of it has been restored but you still can see some traditional life going on here.
+This pretty long street is a good example; most of it has been restored, but you can still see some traditional life going on here.

-If you entered the Great Wall from the main entrance you could exit here, which is just where the city wall begins, with the old city gate.
+If you entered the Great Wall from the main entrance, you could exit here, which is just where the city wall begins, with the old city gate.

 How to get to Linhai